FlowAppPlatform/flow-start-component/README.md

 # Flow Start component
 The component is intended to run at the start of each graph and is designed to work with the Flow SDK.
-It is available as an npm package.
+It is available on the npm registry.

 *To use the component, install the package in your NodeJS project*